dotnet/docs-maui/docs/macios/xcsync.md

 ### Examples

-- Generate and open a Xcode project for .NET MAUI project that uses the project file in the current directory that supports the `net9.0-ios` [TFM](/dotnet/standard/frameworks):
+- Generate and open an Xcode project for a .NET MAUI project that uses the project file in the current directory, which supports the `net9.0-ios` [TFM](/dotnet/standard/frameworks):

     ```dotnetcli
     dotnet build /t:xcsync-generate /p:xcSyncTargetFrameworkMoniker=net9.0-ios
     ```

-- Generate and open a Xcode project for a .NET MAUI project that supports the `net9.0-ios` [TFM](/dotnet/standard/frameworks):
+- Generate and open an Xcode project for a .NET MAUI project that supports the `net9.0-ios` [TFM](/dotnet/standard/frameworks):

     ```dotnetcli
     dotnet build /t:xcsync-generate /p:xcSyncProjectFile=path/to/maui.csproj /p:xcSyncTargetFrameworkMoniker=net9.0-ios